-Also known as melaleuca, from the name of its native Australian plant source, Melaleuca alternifolia.
-It has disinfecting properties that have been shown to be effective against the bacteria that cause acne.
-Tea tree oil also has anti-inflammatory properties and is an antioxidant.
+Also known as Melaleuca, from the name of its native Australian plant source, Melaleuca alternifolia.
+Tea tree oil has skin-soothing properties and is also an antioxidant.

 For improving skin concerns such as breakouts, tea tree oil concentrations of 2.5% to 10% are recommended.
 However, the amount present in most skincare products is usually less than 1%, as higher amounts impart a strong scent many people find intolerable, not to mention increases tea tree oil’s potential to sensitize skin.